Click here to see the problem. And read the description and try to understand the problem first.

 Input: ['h', 'e', 'l', 'l', 'o'] Output: ['o', 'l', 'l', 'e', 'h']

-In general, we can solve this problem by traversing from the end of the array and store the result in a new array.
-After the loop, we’ll get our desire result.
+In general, we can solve this problem by traversing from the end of the array and storing the result in a new array.
+After the loop, we’ll get our desired result.
 Which is something like that:

 def reverseStr(arr): new_arr = i = len(arr) - 1 while i >= 0: new_arr.append(arr[i]) i -= 1 return new_arr lst = ['h', 'e', 'l', 'l', 'o'] print(reverseStr(lst)) # Output = ['o', 'l', 'l', 'e', 'h']

 The time and Space complexity of this solution is O(n).
 It takes O(n) space just because we take a new array for storing elements where n is the size of the array.
 But the problem’s description clearly says that we are not allowed to allocate any extra memory for a new array.

 So, how can we do this by modifying the input array in-place with O(1) extra memory?